 Where brunch was once a weekend-only activity, it’s now an all week-er.
-Where east London was once an area your dad complained about - ‘the sodding this and the sodding that’ - you can now confidently argue that it’s the best area in London to eat and drink in.
+Where east London was once an area your non-east London friends complained about - ‘the sodding this and the sodding that’ - you can now confidently argue that it’s the best area in London to eat and drink in.
 Things change.
 Get over it.
 Moustached avocado yoga jokes are over.
 Sorry.

 Here you’ll find all the best brunch places in postcodes that start with an ‘E’, ranging from small cafes that’ll cure last night’s hangover, to party-time restaurants where you can get started on today’s.
 Pretty much all of these spots get busy, but there’s good reason why.